Coach/Corner Duties: Day of the Fight

 III.
 After Weigh-Ins (& Before the First Bout)

-Now that you have registered and your fighter has weighed in, it’s time for him to eat, hydrate and rest.
-Find a place where he is comfortable to do this; some fighters prefer to have their own privacy and not be near other fighters and coaches in the warm-up area, others eat by their car outside if the weather is nice.
+• Now that you have registered and your fighter has weighed in, it’s time for him to eat, hydrate, and rest.
+Find a place where he is comfortable doing this; some fighters prefer to have their own privacy and not be near other fighters and coaches in the warm-up area, others eat by their car outside if the weather is nice.
 Regardless, find the option that works best for your fighter.

 Remind your fighter to take their time and not to eat to fast!
 This may come off as common sense, but many fighters experience stomach pains after eating too quickly after a fasting period.